Fractured Chain-of-Thought Reasoning: Introduction

 \section{Introduction}

-Recent advances in large language models (LLMs) have enabled impressive capabilities in complex reasoning and problem solving \citep{guo2025deepseek,kojima2022large,jaech2024openai,brown2020language,hurst2024gpt,anthropic2024claude,team2024gemini}.
-While much progress has been driven by scaling model size and training data \cite{hestness2017deep,kaplan2020scaling, hoffmann2022training}, a complementary direction, \emph{inference-time scaling}, has gained traction \citep{wang2023math}.
+Recent advances in LLMs have enabled impressive capabilities in complex reasoning and problem solving \citep{guo2025deepseek,kojima2022large,jaech2024openai,brown2020language,hurst2024gpt,anthropic2024claude,team2024gemini}.
+While much progress has been driven by scaling model size and training data~\citep{hestness2017deep,kaplan2020scaling, hoffmann2022training}, a complementary direction, \emph{inference-time scaling}, has gained traction \citep{wang2023math}.
 This approach enhances performance by increasing computational effort at inference, without altering model parameters.
-Techniques such as self-consistency decoding (majority voting) \citep{wang2022self}, best-of-$n$ sampling \citep{stiennon2020learning,brown2024large,cobbe2021best,dong2023raft}, and ensemble-style methods \citep{yao2023react,zhou2022least,liao2025reward} leverage multiple forward passes to produce more accurate and robust predictions from instructed models.
+Techniques such as self-consistency decoding (majority voting)~\citep{wang2022self}, best-of-$n$ sampling \citep{stiennon2020learning,brown2024large,cobbe2021best,dong2023raft}, and ensemble-style methods \citep{yao2023react,zhou2022least,liao2025reward} leverage multiple forward passes to produce more accurate and robust predictions from instructed models.

 In parallel with these inference-time scaling methods, another line of work has focused on improving the quality of individual reasoning paths. \emph{Chain-of-Thought (CoT)} prompting \citep{wei2022chain} has emerged as a particularly effective technique by encouraging models to articulate intermediate reasoning steps before arriving at a final answer.
 Recently, \emph{Long Chain-of-Thought (Long-CoT)} reasoning \citep{guo2025deepseek,jaech2024openai} introduces longer and more diverse reasoning trajectories, often incorporating mechanisms like self-reflection and self-correction \citep{kumar2024training}.
 These extended CoTs explore a broader solution space and aggregate diverse intermediate steps into a single response.
-This has been shown to significantly improve accuracy and robustness, especially for tasks that require multi-step or logical reasoning.
-The downside is that they also dramatically increase token usage, resulting in higher inference costs.
+It has been shown to significantly improve accuracy and robustness, especially for tasks requiring multi-step or logical reasoning.
+The downside is their dramatic token usage, resulting in higher costs.